How to Dispose of Hazardous Pharmaceutical Waste

 Training

-Healthcare organizations must be trained on waste segregation, handling, and disposal to ensure compliance with the EPA and other regulations.
-Hazcom Training is required for anyone that may encounter hazardous chemicals and materials on the job.
+Healthcare organizations should receive training on waste segregation, handling, and disposal to ensure compliance with the EPA and other regulations.
+Additionally, OSHA requires HazCom training for anyone that may encounter hazardous chemicals and materials on the job.

 Color Coding

 Different types of medical waste require different treatments to make them safe for disposal.
-Color coding makes waste easier to identify and treat properly.
+Therefore, color coding makes waste easier to identify and treat properly.

 Red bins represent biohazardous materials, including blood and bodily fluids.
 Yellow bins represent radioactive materials, containing items used in chemo or radiotherapy.
 Black bins represent hazardous materials, like dangerous medications and harmful chemicals.
 Blue bins represent non-hazardous solid waste, which can include regular medications and general pharmaceuticals.